 - a.
-Adjust the rollers to slightly compress the substrate. - b.
+Adjust rollers to the thickness of the substrate to provide adequate pressure for mounting. - b.
 Peel off a 1/2"-1" section of release paper from the upper edge of the preprinted adhesive backed paper. - c.
 Tack on to the substrate, lining up edges. - d.
 Feed tacked edge into nip of rollers keeping printed piece bent away from the substrate. - e.
 As it passes through the rollers, strip away the release paper.
 (Make sure there are no wrinkles or trapped dirt.)